brenordv/dictionaries/README.md

 # dictionaries
 <p>
-	To share dictionaries that i use with my IDEs.<br/>
+	Sharing dictionaries that i use with my IDEs.<br/>
-	For now, they are sorted by the company responsible for the IDE.
+	For now, they are sorted by the company responsible for the software.
 </p>

 <p>